 Students sit a test each term.
 These are designed to secure students’ knowledge and prepare them for the revision and exam skills that will become vital throughout their schooling.
 Students are also carefully monitored regularly through prep tasks, longer homework tasks and informal assessment opportunities.

 It will be expected that students complete a short (15mins) prep task following each science lesson.
 This is designed to both secure knowledge from that lesson and prepare them for their next lesson.

 Students are encouraged to extend their learning by making the most of a number of extra-curricular activities in Science:

-- The Elite Scientist program is designed to enable our most able KS3 students to carry out projects with top scientists from universities or industry.
+- The Elite Scientist programme is designed to enable our most able KS3 students to carry out projects with top scientists from universities or industry.

-- All students study ‘applied science’ alongside their normal curriculum lessons to help students understand the applications and implications of science in the real world.
+- All students study ‘applied science’ alongside their normal curriculum lessons to help them understand the applications and implications of science in the real world.

 - Students are encouraged to attend science club, trips, competitions and a variety of other activities throughout the school year.